 Some people have a larger amount of intestinal (deep) fat than subcutaneous fat.
 Subcutaneous fat can be removed by liposuction.
 Intestinal fat cannot be removed by liposuction because it would be too dangerous.
 Fat on the intestines can only be diminished by weight loss through diet and exercise.
 Thus liposuction cannot remove all of the abdominal fat.
 Most patients have more subcutaneous fat than intestinal fat.
 Thus, most patients will see a good cosmetic improvement with abdominal liposuction.

 Prior obesity and subsequent weight loss produce fat that is more fibrous.
 This makes liposuction more difficult.

 Upon successful completion of an abdominal liposuction procedure, the office of Dr. Elizabeth Harris will schedule several follow-up appointments for you to attend one week, three weeks, and six weeks after the completion of the procedure.

 Most patients can expect the recovery process to last about a week, and throughout all the follow-up appointments, Dr. Elizabeth Harris will monitor the healing process.
 Fortunately, scarring isn’t common with abdominal liposuction, and most patients are able to resume their normal activities shortly after the procedure.

 Abdominal liposuction cost varies from patient to patient.
 Please feel free to call our office, or schedule an appointment to meet Dr. Harris.
-The total cost along with patient insurance will be discussed during your initial evaluation.
+The total cost will be discussed during your initial evaluation.